 - An NIH Biosketch that includes professional experience, educational achievements and a record of peer reviewed publications (first or co-authored).

 - A brief essay outlining career goals, reasons for participating in the program, and plans for obtaining NIH funding.

 - Two (2) letters of recommendation providing support for the candidate (one letter should be from a research mentor discussing the likelihood of grant submission within a year by the applicant).

 Preference will be given to applicants who can clearly demonstrate that they plan to submit an NIH grant application within one year of attending the HDRI.
 Additionally, applicants will be selected based on their research accomplishments, research interests, and potential for implementing the knowledge gained during the HDRI into their research program.
 Approximately 50 scholars will be selected to participate in the Institute.

 There is no cost for participating in the HDRI.
-Participants are responsible for arranging transportation, room and board.
-Limited scholarships may be available to cover travel expenses.
 Admission is competitive and daily attendance is mandatory.

 How to Apply